Cosmo-Tech/azure-digital-twin-injector/README.md

 Azure Digital Twin instance from CSV files.
 It simplifies feeding data into a digital twin for instance as a last step from an ETL.

-The process is split across two function.
-The first function, `csv2json` is triggered upon new csv file in a blob storage container. `csv2json` read the input csv and generates json strings suitable for ingestion by Azure Digital Twin and posts them to an Azure Queue Storage.
+The process is split across four functions.
+The first function, `csv2json` reads the input csv and generates a json strings suitable for ingestion by Azure Digital Twin for each line of the input file and posts them to an Azure Queue Storage.
 The second function, `doUpsert`, processes json items from the queue and upserts (i.e. insert or update) twins and relations into the digital twin.
+The last two function, `blobwatcher` and `insertcsv` are frontends for csv2json (respectively blob triggered and http triggered).

 # CSV input format